-Returning students select housing for the following year through a housing lottery held in the spring.
-New and transfer students select their preferred housing options, which staff members then use to make room assignments.
-First-year students who meet the housing application deadline are guaranteed housing on campus; transfer students are provided rooms on campus on a space-available basis.
+Returning students select housing for the following year through room registration held in the spring.
+New and transfer students select their preferred housing options, which are then used to make room assignments.
+Reed has a two-year on-campus residency guarantee and requirement for students.
+The two-year period is measured by time spent at Reed (four semesters), not class credits.

-All students who live on campus, except apartment residents and students living in the co-ops, contract for their meals on an annual basis.
+All students who live on campus, except apartment residents, utilize a board plan through Bon Appétit.
 Students who live in the apartments or off campus have the option of participating in the board program or purchasing Commuter Commons Cash.
 All those on board plans eat in the centrally located commons (dining hall).

 The food service program operates on a declining balance system.
 Each student on board pays a fee at the beginning of the term and is credited with “commons cash” (dollars) to be spent in the dining hall.
-Dining services are available approximately 12 hours a day, Monday through Friday, and five hours per day on the weekends.
-Information describing the meal plans is available on the "Dining at Reed" section of the residence life webpage.
+Information describing the meal plans is available at reed.edu/res_life/policies/dining.html.

 Gray Fund Events (throughout the year)

 In 1991 the late Betty Gray, a longtime friend of the college, endowed a fund, the purpose of which is “to assure that Reed College will have stimulating cultural, social, and recreational programs of excellent quality on a regular and planned basis that will interest students, faculty, and staff members and involve these three groups together in activities outside the classroom that complement the college’s academic program.”
-A committee composed of students, faculty and staff members, in association with the director of student engagement and the assistant director of student activities, acts as an advisory group for use of the fund.
-Events have included lectures by hip hop artist Common, authors Sherman Alexie and Ursula Le Guin, graphic novelist Art Spiegelman, and activist Cleve Jones; concerts by Sharon Jones and the Dap-Kings and Reel Big Fish; and many other activities.
+A committee composed of students, faculty, and staff members, in association with the director of student engagement and the assistant director of athletics, fitness, and outdoor programs, acts as an advisory group for use of the fund.
+Events have included lectures by comedian Jessica Williams, author Ursula Le Guin, TV personality RuPaul Charles, and actress Laverne Cox; concerts; films; and many other activities.
 Recreational trips have included sea kayaking, wildflower hiking, snowshoeing, and cross-country skiing.
-Social trips have included plays, museums, glass slumping and fusing, a gourmet cooking class, and more.
+Social trips have included Broadway shows, museums, glass slumping and fusing, a gourmet cooking class, and more.
 The Gray Fund committee plans events throughout the year and encourages input from the community.
 Faculty and staff are encouraged to participate in all Gray Fund activities.